AIA Virginia | 2019 Board of Directors

 AGENDA ITEMS BASED ON STRATEGIC PLAN GOALS:

-The organization’s Balance Sheet was presented which indicates the cash and cash equivalents are approximately $95k greater than at this point last year.
-The revenue to date has exceeded the annual budget by nearly $18,000.
-Expenses are currently at 90% of budget.
-To date, the organization has an excess of revenue over expenses of $148,167.
-The year-end projection suggests that the organization will end the fiscal year on June 30, 2019 as cash flow positive.
+The organization’s Balance Sheet indicates the cash and cash equivalents is approximately $70k greater than at this point last year.
+Expenses are currently at 61% of the budget.
+To date, the organization has an excess of revenue over expenses of $221,494.
+This funding is used for operations during the spring and summer months when program revenue is minimal.